Azure/azure-batch-software-entitlement/README.md

 # Prerequisites

 The `sestest` command line application and associated assemblies are written in C#7 and require version 1.1 or higher of [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) to be pre-installed.
-The tool was written with Visual Studio 2017; it should compile with just the .NET Core installation.
+The tool was written with Visual Studio 2017; it should compile with just the .NET Core SDK installation.

 The C++ source for the client library requires [libcurl](https://curl.haxx.se/libcurl/) and [OpenSSL](https://www.openssl.org/) libraries as packaged by [vcpkg](https://blogs.msdn.microsoft.com/vcblog/2016/09/19/vcpkg-a-tool-to-acquire-and-build-c-open-source-libraries-on-windows/).
 The library was also written with Visual Studio 2017; it should compile with any modern C++ compiler.